jordancormack/jordancormack.github.io/_posts/2020-04-13-GenerativeDrone.md

 ### Conclusion

 Generative design in Fusion 360 is a useful tool, but the setup is still fairly limiting and it is almost impossible to generate a geometry with multiple objectives such as minimum mass and drag with maximum stiffness for a complex load case such as a drone.
+There are also currently some issues with the additive manufacturing method workflow which only gives an outcome in the three positive axes, this is a pain if the part is ideally printed in another direction.
+Rotating the part or co-ordinates is possible, but I found a bug in Fusion 360 when trying to do this so it is not currently recommended.
+Hopefully the bug is fixed soon and more control is added to the additive manufacturing method setup within generative design.

 Modal Analysis can also be useful, but again due to difficulties accurately simualting FDM 3D printed parts, it is mostly good for just comparisons and rough ballpark figures.